haris18896/SQL-Docs/README.md

   * `LONGBLOB`: Very large binary data type.
   * `ENUM`: Enumerated list of values, can only store one of the predefined values.
   * `SET`: Similar to ENUM, but can store multiple values from the predefined list.
+  * `IN `: Used to specify multiple values in a WHERE clause.
+  * `LIKE `: Used for pattern matching.
+  * `BETWEEN `: Selects values within a given range.
+  * `IS NULL `: Tests for NULL values.
+  * `IS NOT NULL `: Tests for non-NULL values.
+  * `EXCEPT `: Combines the result set of two or more SELECT statements and returns only the rows that appear in the first result set but not in the other result set.
+  * `ALL `: Compares a value to every applicable value in the list according to the condition.
+  * `ANY `: Compares a value to any applicable value in the list according to the condition.
+  * `CASE `: Creates different outputs based on conditions.
+  * `COALESCE `: Returns the first non-null expression in the list.
+  * `NULLIF `: Returns NULL if the two expressions are equal.
+  * `ROW_NUMBER `: Assigns a unique sequential integer to each row to which a window function is applied.
+  * `RANK `: Assigns a unique integer to each distinct row within the partition of a result set.
+  * `DENSE_RANK `: Assigns a unique integer to each distinct row within the partition of a result set.
+  * `NTILE `: Divides an ordered set of rows into a specified number of groups called buckets and assigns a bucket number to each row.
+  * `LAG `: Accesses data from a previous row in the same result set without the use of a self-join.
+  * `LEAD `: Accesses data from a subsequent row in the same result set without the use of a self-join.
+  * `FIRST_VALUE `: Returns the first value in an ordered set of values.
+  * `LAST_VALUE `: Returns the last value in an ordered set of values.
+  * `OFFSET `: Specifies the number of rows to skip before starting to return rows from the query expression.
+  * `FETCH `: Specifies the number of rows to return after the OFFSET clause has been processed.
+  * `TOP `: Specifies the number of rows or the percentage of rows to be returned.
+  * `PERCENT `: Specifies the percentage of rows to return.
+  * `ROWNUM `: Specifies the number of rows to return.
+  * `ROWNUMBER `: Specifies the number of rows to return.
+  * `LIMIT `: Specifies the number of rows to return.

 * JSON:
   * `JSON`: Stores JSON (JavaScript Object Notation) data.

+### Aggregations
+* `COUNT`: Returns the number of rows that match a specified condition.
+* `SUM`: Calculates the sum of a set of values.
+* `AVG`: Calculates the average of a set of values.
+* `MIN`: Returns the minimum value in a set of values.
+* `MAX`: Returns the maximum value in a set of values.

 ### Operators
 * `Arithmetic`: +, -, *, /, %